GodsAperture/CalculusLibrary/documentation/matrix.md

 The `matrix` struct has been templated to hold any defined data type the user wishes to have.
 The operators that need to be overloaded so that `matrix` use its operator overloads are `/`, `*`, `-`, and `+`.
 The rest are templated to make overloading easier for the users preferred data type.

-All matrices can be invoked with or without dimension specifications.
+All matrices can be constructed with or without dimension specifications.
 ```c++
 matrix A;
 matrix b(1,3);